 No. It is too expensive and difficult to re-plumb existing suburbs with a "purple pipe" recycled water system.

-Where there are major new developments already underway, we will assess if it is financially viable to service these developments with recycled water.
+In the case of new developments, we will assess if it is financially viable to service these with recycled water.

 Class A recycled water is not approved for drinking.
 However, it is treated to an extremely high standard and accidental consumption is not likely to make you ill.

 If you accidently drink Class A recycled water, there is no need to panic.
-Should you experience any adverse symptoms or feel unwell, you should consult your doctor.
+Should you experience any adverse symptoms or feel unwell, consult your doctor.

-In dual-pipe systems, drinking water and recycled water plumbing must be completely separate.
-If drinking water is mistakenly plumbed to recycled water outlets (or vice versa) it is called a cross connection.
+Your drinking water and recycled water plumbing must be completely separate.
+If drinking water is mistakenly plumbed to recycled water outlets (or vice versa) this is called a cross-connection.

 If you think you may have a cross connection, contact us to speak with a member of our Connections team.

-No. New homes built in Victoria must meet the Building Commission's 5-star rating, which currently mandates either a rainwater tank for toilet flushing or a solar hot water system.
+No. New homes must meet the Australian Building Code's 6-star rating, which mandates either a rainwater tank for toilet flushing or a solar hot water system.

 However, a Class A recycled water connection will also meet the requirement as an alternative to connecting to a rainwater tank.

-You may still choose to install a rainwater tank as well.
+You may still choose to install a rainwater tank too.

 Class A recycled water is strictly monitored to ensure it meets water quality standards in accordance with guidelines set by the Department of Health and the Environment Protection Authority (EPA).

-It is a requirement of both Barwon Water and the Plumbing Industry Commission (PIC) that plumbers complete their work in accordance with our conditions of connections.
+It is a requirement of both Barwon Water and the Victorian Building Authority that plumbers complete their work in accordance with our conditions of connections.